 Punaluu Beach (Big Island)

-Punaluu black sand beach is one of the most famous black sand beaches in Hawaii.
-This beach is closer to the southernmost point of the Big Island.
-There is a green sand beach closer to the south point, but this is the only black sand beach this far south.
+Punaluu Black Sand Beach is one of the most famous black sand beaches in Hawaii.
+It is close to the southernmost point of the Big Island, which is also the southernmost point in the U.S. There is also a green sand beach nearby, one of only four in the entire world.

 Its name means “spring water diver” in Hawaiian.
 This makes sense once you know the legend that ancient Hawaiians would dive into the ocean to collect the fresh water that flowed in.